wsoltys/pacedev/sw/re/platform/zxspectrum/filmation/6809/readme.txt

 Release notes
 -------------

+CocoFEST Demo Version 1.1

+Added a build option for Mick Farrow graphics.
+Back in 2002, Mick Farrow modified the original sprites to add more shading (via dithering) and also sharpen the outline of some sprites.

 CocoFEST Demo Version 1.0

 The game is complete but speed control is preliminary and there has been no